 This formerly run-down area around Oslo’s main rail terminal has been experiencing a revival since the opening of Oslo’s opera, a striking vision in white marble and glass.
 Enjoy the view over the Oslofjord from the rooftop, or catch the Norwegian National Opera perform in the oak-panelled, state-of-the-art auditorium.
 This area is central and convenient for transport, nightlife and shopping – two of Oslo’s biggest shopping centres are located here.

 Akershus Fortress and Kvadraturen

-This neighbourhood south of Karl Johans Gate, between the opera and Oslo’s harbour, is one of Oslo’s oldest, and is dominated by the Akershus Festning, Oslo’s medieval fortress.
+This neighborhood south of Karl Johans Gate, between the opera and Oslo’s harbour, is one of Oslo’s oldest, and is dominated by the Akershus Festning, Oslo’s medieval fortress.
 The pace of life here is somewhat slower, and the area is best explored on foot.
 You can see works by the likes of Charles Ray, Jeff Koons or Damien Hirst at the Astrup Fearnley Museum of Modern Art, or marvel at the 100 scale models of Norwegian buildings on display at the nearby Architecture Museum.
 The area around Christiania Torv in Kvadraturen is home to some of Oslo’s oldest restaurants.
 From there it’s only a short walk down to the harbour, Aker Brygge and City Hall.